cypress-io/cypress-documentation/source/faq/questions/using-cypress-faq.md

 This is documented in detail on the {% url "Catalog Of Events" catalog-of-events %} page.

+## {% fa fa-angle-right %} Can I override environment variables or create configuration for different environments?

+Yes, you use your `pluginsFile` to modify configuration values and environment variables.

+{% url "We have a whole API document showing you how to do just that." configuration-api %}

 ## {% fa fa-angle-right %} I'm trying to test a chat application.
 Can I run more than one browser at a time with Cypress?

 {% url "We've answered this question in detail here." trade-offs#Multiple-browsers %}